 Please visit Research in faculties and schools for information about other research groups within the Division.

-In addition to the research themes above, the Division of Health Sciences hosts ten University of Otago research centres.
+In addition to the Research Themes above, the Division of Health Sciences hosts nine University of Otago Research Centres.